Generating the Fukaya categories of Hamiltonian G-manifolds: Quilted Floer theory

 \section{Quilted Floer theory}

 In Section \ref{sct:stdquilt}, we will briefly review the idea of quilted Floer theory in the form it appears in \cite{MWW}.
-We will need this theory to work in a slightly more general setting, involving flat line bundles (Section \ref{sct:locsysquilt}), some mildly noncompact Lagrangians in exact manifolds with non-trivial fundamental group (Section \ref{sct:wrappedquilt}).
+We will need this theory to work in a slightly more general setting, involving flat line bundles (Section \ref{sct:locsysquilt}) and some mildly noncompact Lagrangians in exact manifolds with non-trivial fundamental group (Section \ref{sct:wrappedquilt}).
 In each case, we will indicate what technical modifications need to be made.
+We expect that the construction given here can be generalised vastly and carried out in a more natural setting by appealing to the recent work of Fukaya \cite{Fbetterquilt}.